-In a recent study conducted in Western Australia, women currently on maternity leave anticipated restricted opportunities in the workplace on their return to work, and a slowing and restricting of their longer-term career development.
+In a recent study conducted in Western Australia, women currently on maternity leave anticipated restricted opportunities in the workplace on their return to work, and a slowing and restricting of their

 The factors perceived to inhibit their careers beyond maternity leave included organisational (employer) factors - such as problematic access to training and professional development and a lack of opportunities to advance their careers and take on senior roles.
 It was noted that employers were unwilling to invest in training for women going on maternity leave or working part-time.
 In addition, training was often held at unsuitable times and there was an additional child care cost burden for part-time employees.